Calcutta, Ohio: History

-The first permanent settlement in the area was in 1792 or 1793, by hunter John Quinn.
-Calcutta was laid out in 1810 as "West Union".
-It had also been called "Foulkstown", for William Foulks, who built the first brick house there, as well as "Nineveh", after the Biblical city of the same name.
-Finally, it was renamed "Calcutta", after the Indian city of Kolkata (formerly anglicised as Calcutta).
-A post office called Calcutta was established in 1838, and remained in operation until 1913.
+The first permanent settlement in the area was in 1792 or 1793 by hunter John Quinn.
+Calcutta was laid out in 1810 as West Union.
+It had also been called Foulkstown after William Foulks, who built the first brick house there, as well as Nineveh, after the Biblical city of the same name.
+It was ultimately renamed after the Indian city of Kolkata, formerly anglicized as Calcutta.
+A post office called Calcutta was established in 1838 and remained in operation until 1913.

+William Holmes McGuffey, a college professor who is best known for writing the McGuffey Readers textbooks, established his first subscription school in Calcutta in 1814, where he was an instructor to 48 students.

+Historically a rural town, Calcutta experienced development in the 20th century as businesses from neighboring East Liverpool relocated to larger shopping centers along Ohio State Route 170.